 Accused of a state or federal felony drug possession charge?
-We offer experienced drug attorneys and former Tarrant County prosecutors who can provide the best defense in fighting your drug charge.
+We offer experienced drug attorneys and former Tarrant County prosecutors who can help fight your felony drug charge.
 All of our criminal lawyers are former prosecutors with extensive experience fighting drug charges, from misdemeanor marijuana charges to first degree felonies.
+Our lawyers have tried over 200 combined jury trials.
 Our goal is a dismissal or no bill of your drug possession charge.

 Hoeller McLaughlin PLLC represents clients on all types of State and Federal criminal charges, including drug possession charges, DWI, marijuana charges, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.